iamjpsonkar/SystemDesign_Learnings/README.md

 - **Security Training and Certifications**: Encouraging continuous learning through security-related training and certifications.

 - **Participation in Security Communities**: Involvement in security communities for knowledge sharing and staying informed about industry best practices.

+## **System Design | Practical Approach**

+### **Types of Entities**

+- **Logical Entity**
+    - **Components or Modules**: These are the functional units or building blocks of the system.
+Each component/module performs a specific set of tasks or functions.
+For example, in a banking system, you might have components for customer management, account management, and transaction processing.

+    - **Data Models**: Logical entities also include the data structures and models used by the system.
+This involves defining the types of data the system will handle, the relationships between data elements, and the operations that can be performed on the data.

+    - **Interfaces**: Logical entities encompass the interactions between various system components.
+Interfaces define how different modules or components communicate with each other.
+This can include method calls, message passing, or other communication protocols.

+    - **Business Rules**: Logical entities also encapsulate the business rules or logic that govern how the system operates.
+For instance, in a retail system, there might be business rules for calculating discounts, handling returns, or managing inventory.

+- **Tangible Entity**
+    - **Hardware Components**: Tangible entities include the physical components of the system, such as servers, storage devices, networking equipment, and other hardware elements.

+    - **Software Components**: These are the actual programs or applications that run on the hardware.
+Tangible software entities include the executable code, libraries, and frameworks that make up the system.

+    - **Data Storage**: Tangible entities also involve the physical storage of data.
+This can include databases, file systems, and other storage mechanisms.

+    - **User Interfaces**: Tangible entities encompass the user interfaces through which users interact with the system.
+This can include graphical user interfaces (GUIs), command-line interfaces, or application programming interfaces (APIs).

+### **Client-Server Architecture**

+*Client-server architecture is a network architecture in which a client, typically a user's machine, makes requests and a server, which hosts resources, processes these requests.
+This model is widely used in distributed computing and network-based applications.*

+Here are the key components and characteristics of client-server architecture:

+#### **Client**:

+- **Definition**: *The client is the end-user device or application that requests services or resources from the server.*
+- **Functionality**: *Clients send requests to the server for specific tasks or data.*
+- **Types**: *Clients can vary in complexity and functionality.
+Examples include web browsers, mobile apps, desktop applications, and more.*

+##### **Thick Client**:
+- Also known as "Fat Client" or "Rich Client."
+- In a thick client architecture, a significant portion of the application's processing logic and user interface resides on the client side (end-user device).
+- The client is responsible for a substantial part of the application's functionality, data processing, and presentation.
+- Thick clients often require more resources (memory, processing power) on the user's device.
+- Examples of thick clients include traditional desktop applications and some mobile apps that store a significant part of the application logic locally.

+##### **Thin Client**:
+- In a thin client architecture, the client side is minimized, and most of the application's processing logic and data management occurs on the server.
+- The client's primary role is to display the user interface and handle user input.
+It relies heavily on the server for processing and data storage.
+- Thin clients typically require fewer resources on the user's device because much of the application's heavy lifting is done on the server.
+- Web browsers are a common example of thin clients, especially in web-based applications where the server handles most of the processing, and the browser renders the user interface.

+- **Server**:
+    - **Definition**: The server is a dedicated machine or software application that provides services or resources to clients.
+    - **Functionality**: Servers process client requests, perform the necessary operations, and send back the results or data.
+    - **Types**: Servers can be specialized for specific purposes, such as web servers, database servers, file servers, and application servers.

+- **Communication**:
+    - **Request-Response Model**: Clients send requests to servers, and servers respond to these requests with the requested data or services.
+    - **Protocols**: Communication between clients and servers often relies on standardized protocols like HTTP, HTTPS, FTP, or custom protocols depending on the application.

+### **2-Tier Architecture**:
+- Also known as "Client-Server" architecture.
+- In a 2-tier architecture, the application is divided into two main components: the client (front end) and the server (back end).
+- The client is responsible for the user interface and application logic, while the server handles the database and business logic.
+- Communication primarily occurs between the client and the server.

+### **3-Tier Architecture**:
+- In a 3-tier architecture, the application is divided into three main components: the presentation layer (client), the application layer (server), and the data layer (database).
+- The presentation layer is responsible for the user interface, the application layer handles business logic, and the data layer manages data storage and retrieval.
+- Communication flows between the client, the application server, and the database server.

+### **N-Tier Architecture**:
+- N-tier architecture is a generalized term that represents any architecture with more than three tiers.
+It could be 4-tier, 5-tier, and so on, depending on the complexity of the application.
+- In an N-tier architecture, additional tiers may be introduced for various purposes, such as security, scalability, or specific functionalities.
+- Each tier represents a logical separation of concerns, and communication flows between the tiers based on the specific architecture.

+### **Proxies**
+*Proxies play a significant role in system design by acting as intermediaries between clients and servers.
+They are used to improve performance, security, and accessibility in various ways.*

+Here are some common use cases of proxies in system design:

+#### **Load Balancing**:
+- **Description**: Load balancer proxies distribute incoming network traffic across multiple servers to ensure that no single server is overwhelmed.
+- **Benefits**: Improved scalability, availability, and reliability by distributing the load efficiently.

+#### **Caching Proxies**:
+- **Description**: Proxies can cache frequently requested content or data, reducing the need to fetch it from the original server repeatedly.
+- **Benefits**: Faster response times, reduced server load, and bandwidth savings, especially for static or infrequently changing content.

+#### **Reverse Proxies**:
+- **Description**: A reverse proxy sits between client devices and a server, forwarding client requests to the server and returning the server's responses to the clients.
+- **Benefits**: Enhances security by hiding the internal structure of the server, load balancing, caching, and providing additional features like SSL termination.

+#### **Security Proxies**:
+- **Description**: Proxies can be used to inspect and filter network traffic for security purposes, such as firewalls, intrusion detection systems (IDS), or web application firewalls (WAF).
+- **Benefits**: Improved security by monitoring and controlling the flow of traffic, protecting against malicious activities.

+#### **Content Filtering Proxies**:
+- **Description**: Proxies can be employed to filter and control access to content based on predefined policies, such as blocking certain websites or types of content.
+- **Benefits**: Enhanced control over the content accessed by users, improved security, and compliance with organizational policies.

+#### **Gateway Proxies**:

+**Description**: Proxies can serve as gateways between different networks or protocols, translating requests and responses as needed.
+**Benefits**: Integration of diverse systems, communication between different network protocols, and improved interoperability.

+#### **API Gateways**:
+- **Description**: Proxies can act as API gateways, providing a unified entry point for multiple microservices or APIs.
+- **Benefits**: Centralized management of APIs, authentication, authorization, logging, and monitoring.

+#### **Compression Proxies**:
+- **Description**: Proxies can compress outgoing data before sending it to the client, reducing bandwidth usage and improving performance.
+- **Benefits**: Faster data transfer, reduced latency, and improved user experience, especially in bandwidth-constrained environments.

+#### **Forward Proxies**:
+- **Description**: Forward proxies sit between client devices and the internet, forwarding client requests to external servers.
+- **Benefits**: Anonymity, content filtering, and caching for client devices accessing external resources.

+*The use of proxies in system design provides flexibility, scalability, and improved performance while addressing various system requirements.
+The specific proxy types employed depend on the goals and constraints of the system being designed.*

+### **Database and their types**
+*Databases are structured collections of data that are organized in a way that facilitates efficient storage, retrieval, and management of data.
+There are various types of databases, each designed for specific use cases and requirements.*

+Here are some common types of databases:

+#### **Relational Databases (RDBMS)**:
+- **Description**: Relational databases organize data into tables with rows and columns.
+They use a schema to define the structure of the data.
+- **Key Characteristics**:
+    - Tables with relationships between them.
+    - SQL (Structured Query Language) for querying and manipulating data.
+    - ACID properties (Atomicity, Consistency, Isolation, Durability) to ensure data integrity.
+- **Examples**: MySQL, PostgreSQL, Oracle Database, Microsoft SQL Server.

+#### **NoSQL Databases**:

+- **Description**: NoSQL databases are designed to handle unstructured or semi-structured data.
+They provide flexible schemas and are suitable for scalable and distributed environments.
+- **Key Characteristics**:
+    - Dynamic schema.
+    - Support for horizontal scaling.
+    - Various data models, including document-oriented, key-value, wide-column store, and graph databases.
+- **Examples**: MongoDB (document-oriented), Cassandra (wide-column store), Redis (key-value)